Cobrettie/notes/topics/javascript.md

 ### What is a Callback Function?

-- <strong>Simply put:</strong> A callback is a function that is to be executed, after another function has finished executing.
+- <strong>Simply put:</strong> Callback functions are just functions passed into other functions as arguments.
+A callback is a function that is to be executed, after another function has finished executing.
 Hence the name 'callback'

 - <strong>Complexly put:</strong> In JavaScript, functions are objects.
 Functions can take other functions as arguments, and can be returned by other functions.
   - Functions that do this are called <strong>Higher-Order functions</strong>